rreusch2/parleyapp/parleyapp_comprehensive_analysis.md

 Supports both decimal and American odds formats.
 Has a free tier with usage limits, and paid plans for higher usage.

-Relevance to ParleyApp: This API is a strong candidate for fetching real-time odds for various markets, including player props, which is a direct requirement for the user.
+Relevance to Predictive Play: This API is a strong candidate for fetching real-time odds for various markets, including player props, which is a direct requirement for the user.
 The availability of API documentation makes integration straightforward.

 2\.
 OddsJam (oddsjam.com/odds-api)